Skip to main content

 • bucket_url - full URL of the bucket (could be a relative path in the case of the local filesystem).

 • credentials - cloud storage credentials of AbstractFilesystem instance (should be empty for the local filesystem).
-We recommend not to specify this parameter in the code, but put it in secrets file instead.
+We recommend not specifying this parameter in the code, but putting it in a secrets file instead.

 • file_glob - file filter in glob format.
 Defaults to listing all non-recursive files in the bucket URL.